mullerdavid/ctf_writeups/hcsc24/Pwn_Prequel/WRITEUP.md

 The name read is passed to `get_messages` with a fixed query `SELECT message FROM messages WHERE name=?` and the name as second.
 Internally it is using the `messages.db` sqlite database with a prepared statement, binding the name to the parameter.

-Analysing the query strings in the binary, there is also an unused `print_debug_flag` function that is printing the flag from the `messages_debug.db` sqlite database, similarly with a prepared statement, `SELECT flag FROM flag LIMIT ?;`.
+Analyzing the query strings in the binary, there is also an unused `print_debug_flag` function that is printing the flag from the `messages_debug.db` sqlite database, similarly with a prepared statement, `SELECT flag FROM flag LIMIT ?;`.

 # Exploit

 The `gets` can be abused for the stack overflow.
 The return address offset can be found with pwntools `cyclic` and `cyclic_find`.
 It is 72.
 The only problematic character is the newline, as `gets` stops (and only stops) at that character.

-While first it looks easy to just call the debug function as the next in the exploit, unfortunatelly it is working on a different sqlite file and the flag is not visible in that database.
+While first it looks easy to just call the debug function as the next in the exploit, unfortunately it is working on a different sqlite file and the flag is not visible in that database.

 ```python
 payload = b"A"*offset+p64(pop_rdi) + p64(100) + p64(ELF_LOADED.symbols["print_debug_flag"])